Chef Nancy Russman

 That s the idea behind a new book by Chef Nancy Russman, program coordinator for Culinary Arts at JCTC.

-A lot of the kids I saw came to school too hungry to listen to their teachers, Russman told The Courier-Journal for an article that ran Dec.
-9. They didn t have food in the house in the morning, or their parents weren t there to make them anything for breakfast.
+A lot of the kids I saw came to school too hungry to listen to their teachers, Russman told The Courier-Journal for an article that ran Decemver 9, 2009.
+They didn't have food in the house in the morning, or their parents weren't there to make them anything for breakfast.
 Latchkey kids sometimes have to wait for a snack until their parents come home.

 The result was Chef Nancy s Kids Club Cookbook, illustrated by Christina Bayens (Butler Books, $19.95).